Read content below or click FREE Audio Download to listen;

-On the last track, we discussed three concepts related to the client’s informed consent.
+In the last section, we discussed three concepts related to the client’s informed consent.
 These three concepts related to the client’s informed consent included: HIPAA requirements; readability; and comprehension.

-On this track, we will examine three concepts that focus on the HIPAA guidelines related to minors.
+In this section, we will examine three concepts that focus on the HIPAA guidelines related to minors.
 These three concepts related to HIPAA guidelines on minors include: autonomy; State Laws vs. HIPAA; and exemptions.

 The first concept related to ethical HIPAA boundaries regarding minors is autonomy.
 Respective of individual State regulations, the age of autonomy may vary.
 For many States, the age of maturation is no earlier than 17 or 18.
 After the attainment of this age, a parent or guardian ceases to make decisions for the client, and the client becomes independent of the parent or guardian.